Phonemic restoration effect: Age

 The age effects were studied in children and older adults, to observe if children can benefit from phonemic restoration and if so, at what capacity, and if older adults maintain the restoration capacity in the face of age-related neurophysiological changes.

 Children are able to produce results comparable to adults by about the age of 5, however still not doing as well as adults.
 At such an early age most information is processed through bottom-up processing due to the lack of information to recall from.
 However, this does mean they are able to use previous knowledge of words to fill in the missing phonemes with much less of their brain developed than adults.

 Older adults (older than 65 years) with no or minimal hearing loss show benefit from phonemic restoration.
 In some conditions restoration effect can be stronger in older adults than in younger adults, even when the overall speech perception scores are lower in older adults.
 This observation is likely due to strong linguistic and vocabulary skills that are maintained in advanced age.

 Gender

 In children, there was no effect of gender on phonemic restoration.

 In adults, instead of completely replacing the phonemes, researchers masked them with tones that are informative(helped the listeners pick the correct phoneme), uninformative(neither helped or hurt the listener select the correct phoneme), or misinformative (hurt the listener in picking the correct phoneme).
 The results showed that women were much more affected by informative and misinformative cues than men.
 This evidence suggests that women are influenced by top-down semantic information more than men.

+Female as opposed to male listeners were better able to use a delayed informative cue at the end of a long sentence to report an earlier word which was disrupted by noise.